kkujansuu/gramps/addons/findduplicates2/README.md

 Normally matches must have the same year of birth (if they both have birth dates).
 However, with **Date tolerance** the user can relax this to allow matches where birth years differ by the given number.
 This is meant for cases where the birth year is estimated.

 **Process only a random sample of the database** means that the tool only processes a random part of inidividuals in the database.
-This is intended for cases when there is a large database an running a complete report would take a long time, However, using the CSV feature might also helps in such a case.
+This is intended for cases when there is a large database and running a complete report would take a long time, However, using the CSV feature might also help in such a case.
 See next section.

 With **Load from CSV file** the user can load the search results from an earlier run where the match list is stored in a CSV file.
 The tool will then immediately load the earlier match list without doing a new search.
 Any excluded matches are not loaded.